ujw0l/ctc-lite/readme.txt

 == Description ==

 Plugins that lets you create a ecommerce site on WordPress CMS using Gutenberg blocks.
-Plugin is very light weight uses Vanilla JS so it blazing fast.
+Plugin is very light weight (is just 160kb )uses Vanilla JS on frontend so it is blazing fast.
 It is one stop solution for ecommerce site.
+And also works with any Theme with minor to none CSS tweaks.

 == Installation ==